BIH-CEI/napkon-pediatrics/input/intro-notes/StructureDefinition-birth-height-percentiles-intro.md

 | Body height at birth | _Body height at birth percentile_ |
 {:.grid}

-The body height may be specified as a specific percentile value (e.g. 75th percentile) in Observation.valueQuantity.
+The body height may be specified as a specific percentile value (e.g. 75th percentile) in `Observation.valueQuantity`.

 {% capture resource_inheritance %}
 This profile of a FHIR {{resource.type}} is derived from the [{{resource.base | split: '/' | last}}]({{resource.base}})